onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Add

-* A spinner is added to webview, which will show when the webpage is under loading.
+* A spinner is added to web view, which will show when the webpage is under loading.
 The spinner is on by default, if you don't want it, you can set it not show by the SetShowSpinnerWhenLoading method of UniWebView.
 * We also added a text label in the spinner, to show some information to your users.
-* Added an OnEvalJavaScriptFinished event for eval js script.
+* Added an OnEvalJavaScriptFinished event for evaluate js script.
 Now EvaluatingJavaScript will not return a value, but raise the event.
 So you can use the same API for both iOS and Android.
 * Local file load for Android 4.x.

 #### Fix

 * Rewrote all the Android native code, to make it working properly under Unity 4.3.
-* A problem which may cause unity game scene disappeared when game goes to background with webview opened in some old Android devices.
+* A problem which may cause unity game scene disappeared when game goes to background with web view opened in some old Android devices.

 ---